The-IT-Crew/Interview-Maze/README.md

 ![Fork](https://img.shields.io/github/forks/The-IT-Crew/Interview-Maze)
 ![Status](https://img.shields.io/github/stars/The-IT-Crew/Interview-Maze)

-Interview Maze is a private community of self learners to prepare for technical interviews.
+Interview Maze is a public community of self-learners to prepare for technical interviews.
 Our motive is to push each other to get better results.
 Feel free to contribute.
-This repositoy is a community driven repository.
+This repository is a community-driven repository.
 Feel free to contribute.

 # Content